 If you’re planning on getting around England only using public transit, you have both the bus and the train as options available to you.
 The bus is the best option if you’re travelling on a budget, as trains can end up being quite expensive.
 The best way to save money on trains (and buses) is to book as far in advance as possible in order to secure the best prices.
 We like using Omio for all of your public transit booking needs.

 If you want to visit some national parks, get a bit rural or off the beaten path or simply want some flexibility in your itinerary, then renting a car is a fantastic option in England.
-To find the best prices on car hire, we recommend booking through RentalCars.com, which aggregates all of the best deals across all major car hire companies to ensure that you don’t overpay.
+To find great prices on car hire, we recommend booking through RentalCars.com, which aggregates deals across major car hire companies.

 Accommodation in England